DevCheckOG/quicksort/README.md

 # QuickSort

-QuickSort implementation in LLVM IR.
+Hand-written implementation of QuickSort in LLVM IR.